Sumbawa's climate stays warm and humid year-round, with mean temperatures between 26°C and 32°C (79°F to 90°F).

 April to June, October

 Good weather, less crowds.
-Lower prices for accommodation and transport.
+Lower prices for a place to stay and how to get around.
 Good surf in early shoulder season.

 Late shoulder season (October) brings unpredictable rain.